Audit Commission (United Kingdom)

 The Audit Commission was a public corporation in the United Kingdom from 1983 to 2015.
-The commission's primary objective was to appoint auditors to a range of local public bodies in England, set the standards for auditors and oversee their work.
+The commission's primary objective was to appoint auditors to a range of local public bodies in England (and Wales until 2005), set the standards for auditors and oversee their work.
 The commission closed on 31 March 2015, with its functions being transferred to the voluntary, not-for-profit or private sector.

 On 13 August 2010, it was leaked to the media, ahead of an official announcement, that the commission was to be scrapped.
 In 2009-10 the commission cost the central government £28 million to run, with the remainder of its income coming from audit fees charged to local public bodies.

 History

 Local government audit law has its origins in nineteenth century Poor Law and public health legislation.

 The Audit Commission was established under the Local Government Finance Act 1982, to appoint auditors to all local authorities in England and Wales and it became operational on 1 April 1983.
 The National Health Service and Community Care Act 1990 extended the remit of the commission to cover health service bodies.
 Legislation covering the commission's activities was consolidated into the Audit Commission Act 1998.
 In 1985-86 the commission led the investigation of the rate-capping rebellion which resulted in 32 Lambeth councillors and 47 Liverpool councillors being surcharged and banned from office.

 The commission gained responsibility for auditing the National Health Service in 1990, and fire and rescue services in 2004.
 In 1996 the commission began joint reviews of social services (with the Social Services Inspectorate of the Department of Health), and in 1997, reviews of local education authorities (LEAs) jointly with Ofsted.

 On 1 April 2005, the commission's remit in Wales was transferred to the Auditor General for Wales.